GoreIshan/XTernWorkAssessment/WorkAssessmentInfo.md

 Although this insight involves less analysis than code, I believe that this still serves as an insight into the given data source, while also providing a very powerful tool to the users of FoodieX, especially when combined with the above 2 algorithms.

 # Clustered Map
-In order to avoid the clutter of all of restaurants in "RestaurantsVsCookTimeGraph.pdf", I created "ClusteredMapOfRestaurants.pdf".
+In order to avoid the clutter of all of restaurants in "RestaurantsVsCookTimeGraph.png", I created "ClusteredMapOfRestaurants.png".
 Each dot on the map represents a square area of 9 square miles, with the color of each dot representing the amount of restaurants within each area.

 This map serves 2 main purposes: to identify potential FoodieX pickup zones and to identify locations where FoodieX may want to add more restaurants.